o3de/o3de.org/content/docs/user-guide/_index.md

 + Enables **Edit and Continue** and profiling when compiler tools offer support.
 + Creates and maintains a proper dependency tree for build targets, keeping them clean.

-For more information, see the following topics:
+For more information, read the following topics:

 + [Get started with O3DE builds](/docs/user-guide/features/build/)